Alexander Besher

-Alexander Besher (born in China in 1951) is an author of fiction and non-fiction.
+Alexander Besher (born in China in 1951, died on October 8, 2020) is an author of fiction and non-fiction.
 In addition to novels, screenplays and teleplays, he is a journalist, consulting futurist on Pacific Rim affairs (for the San Francisco-based Global Business Network, the corporate future scenarios think-tank) former editor of Chicago Review and co-founder of The Chicago Review Press (1973–present).